Esthetician Cover Letter Examples That Get You Hired in 2026

 What do hiring managers expect in a med spa cover letter?
 Toggle answer

-They want safety and consistency.
-Mention sanitation protocol, contraindication checks, documentation habits, and how you explain aftercare.
-One concrete example beats ten claims.
-If you’re new to med spa, be explicit about what you’re trained on and what you won’t do unsupervised.
+Hiring managers want safety and consistency.
+Mention your sanitation protocols, how you check for contraindications, your documentation habits, and how you explain aftercare to clients.
+One concrete example is more convincing than a list of claims.
+If you’re new to med spas, clearly state what you’re trained on and what you won’t do without supervision.

 How do I talk about retail sales and rebooking without sounding pushy?
 Toggle answer

-Frame it as client outcomes.
-“I recommend home care based on skin analysis and track progress at follow-ups.”
-If you have numbers, use them (rebooking rate, average add-on, retail per week).
-If not, describe your consultation routine and how you build trust.
+Frame retail and rebooking as part of client outcomes.
+For example: “I recommend home care based on skin analysis and track progress at follow-ups.”
+If you have numbers, include them, such as rebooking rates or average weekly retail sales.
+If not, describe your consultation routine and how you build client trust.

 I’m switching careers.
 What’s the one thing my letter must prove?
 Toggle answer